-Both the GH5s and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the features and operation of the GH5s and K-3 II can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GH5s and the Pentax K-3 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.